Implicit transaction costs and the fundamental theorems of asset pricing: Hedging in the implicit transaction cost economy

-\item[(ii)] The implicit transaction cost economy is called $\mathcal{F}_{T}$-complete if every contingent claim is hedgeable. \end{itemize} \end{definition} We also assume that the equivalent $\mathbb{Q}$-local martingale measure is unique, so that the economy with only transaction costs satisfies the SFTAP.
-This is similar to the standard economy without transaction costs (see Appendix (B)).
+\item[(ii)] The implicit transaction cost economy is called $\mathcal{F}_{T}$-complete if every contingent claim is hedgeable. \end{itemize} \end{definition} We also assume that the equivalent $\mathbb{Q}$-local martingale measure is unique, so that the standard economy satisfies the SFTAP.
 That is, the uniqueness of the equivalent local martingale measure $\mathbb{Q}$ implies the standard economy is complete.